List of Kaizoku Sentai Gokaiger characters: Sally

-Sally (サリー, Sarī) is Basco Ta Jolokia's pet space monkey who carries a pair of cymbals and serves as his bodyguard.
-Due to her ability to create Giant Battle Pseudo-Lifeforms from her stomach hatch, Jolokia protects her until she runs out of them.
+Sally (サリー, Sarī) is Basco's pet space monkey who carries a pair of cymbals and serves as his bodyguard.
+Due to her ability to create Giant Battle Pseudo-Lifeforms from her stomach hatch, Basco protects her until she runs out of them.
 Hoping to take advantage of the Gokaigers' sympathy, he gives her a bomb disguised as a necklace before injuring her so the Gokaigers will take her in and allow her to steal their Ranger Keys.
-When the pirates treat her injuries and show her kindness, however, a touched Sally attempts to leave Jolokia.
+When the pirates treat her injuries and show her kindness, however, a touched Sally attempts to leave Basco.
 However, the privateer reveals his plan and detonates her bomb in an attempt to kill Marvelous.
 At the last minute, Sally places the bomb in her hatch, sacrificing herself to take the brunt of the blast while Marvelous survives, albeit with grievous injuries.

 Sally is voiced by Toru Omura (大村 亨, Ōmura Tōru).